Histamine, Mast Cells, and Hay Fever Allergies

 One Doctor's Advice About Hay Fever

-Preventing Hay Fever
+Preventing or Reducing Hay Fever Symptoms

 - Don't go outside when the pollen count is high.
 Some TV or radio weather reports give the daily pollen count.
 You could also do a search for "pollen forecast" online to find a website that gives the pollen count for your area.